zendesk/lambda_deployment/README.md

 ```

 ### Deploy action
-The deploy action will optionally upload the function to S3 if a zip/jar file is configured.
+The deploy action will upload the function to S3, unless the `SKIP_UPLOAD`
-If no file is provided then the script will assume that it was already uploaded to S3 by some
-other mean (GCR build for instance) and proceed with the update.
-It will then update the
+environment variable is set to `true`.
+It will then update the function to
-function to use the new code.
+use the new code.
 If the environmental variable `TAG` is set it will also
 create a version and link that version to an alias named `TAG`.

 ### Release action